 Resolution and Image Quality Performance

 Enterprise-grade dome cameras deliver resolutions from 2MP to 8MP, with 4K becoming the commercial standard.
-This enables security teams to zoom in on footage for identification without pixelation.
-Advanced imaging technologies like True WDR and color night vision ensure clear footage in challenging lighting and at night.
+This allows security teams to zoom in on footage for identification while maintaining detail.
+Advanced imaging technologies like True WDR and color night vision assist in delivering clear footage in demanding lighting and at night.

 AI and Analytics Capabilities

 Dome cameras function as intelligent sensors.
 Deep learning enables object analytics for people, vehicle, and event detection.
-Smart detection features reduce false alarms and improve response.
-Audio analytics add another layer of detection even when visuals are limited.
+Smart detection capabilities reduce false alarms and enhance response.

 Environmental Durability and Construction

 Professional dome cameras offer IP66/IP67 weatherproofing and IK10 vandal resistance.
-They operate reliably in extreme temperatures and corrosive environments, ensuring longevity for enterprise deployments.
+They operate reliably in extreme temperatures and corrosive environments, promoting longevity for large-scale rollouts.

 Comparing Leading Dome Camera Platforms